CalBoyt/Scrapbook/README.md

 ## Overview

 Scrapbook is a family app that allows users to interactively share memories, called scraps, with extended family.
-It features content search by keyword, GUID for each extended family, and full CRUD capability.
+It features content search by keyword, login validation, admin functionality, GUID for each extended family, and full CRUD capability.
 Scrapbook is a full stack project in C#/.Net 8 and ReactJS using ASP.NET, Microsoft SQL Server with Web API.

 ## Users